 6.2.8 Intercept Intelligibility

-Encryption–The CSP shall remove any CSP-controlled encryption before delivery to the LEA, or provide the LEA the information necessary to decrypt the intercepted communications (e.g., keys, algorithms, parameters) concurrently with delivery of LI product.
+Encryption–The CSP shall remove any CSP-controlled encryption before delivery to the LEA, or if this is not feasible provide the LEA the information necessary to decrypt the intercepted communications (e.g., keys, algorithms, parameters) concurrently with delivery of LI product.

-Decryption keys and parameters–If the key delivery option is applied, the CSP shall deliver the key material either in the IRI, or the CC, of the interception.
+Decryption keys and parameters–If the key delivery option is applied, the CSP shall deliver the key material either in the IRI, or the CC, of the intercept product.

 Device implemented, network managed encryption–If encryption is implemented in the Device, but is managed by the CSP, the CSP shall comply with all encryption requirement in the present document.